Acer Iconia Tab A500

 The Acer Iconia A500 is a tablet computer designed, developed and marketed by Acer Inc. The A500 launched with the Android Honeycomb operating system which is now upgradable to Ice Cream Sandwich 4.0.3 (since April 2012).
 The tablet is also sold in almost identical form as the Packard Bell Liberty Tab G100.

 Hardware

-This tablet has a 5 MP rear camera and 2 MP front camera for video calling.
+This tablet has a 5 MP and a 2 MP front camera for video calling.
 It is powered by 1 GHz Nvidia Tegra 250 processor and 1024 MB DDR2 RAM.
-The A500 is sold with 64GB flash in certain countries although both 16GB and 32GB models are available.
+The A500 is sold with 64 GB flash in certain countries although both 16 GB and 32 GB models are available.

-The A500 was one of the first Android tablets to feature a full size USB port directly in the tablet, opposed to the ASUS Eee Pad Transformer that provides one only with the accessory keyboard dock.
+The A500 was one of the first Android tablets to feature a full size USB port directly in the tablet, opposed to the ASUS Eee Pad Transformer that provides only one with the accessory keyboard dock.
 Since the latest version of Android Honeycomb (3.2) The device supports a much larger variety of USB devices including NTFS and linux partitions.
 Previously, the number of compatible devices was very limited, with only USB mice, keyboard and FAT32 formatted drives (NTFS and other file-systems were available through apps that depend upon rooting) being able to be used with the tablet.